top of page

 In the evening, it will be time for the main event.
 A long but nearly always successful spotlighting session in search of the unique Plains-wanderer, at the only reliable place to see this threatened and extremely cryptic species.
 We could also encounter Stubble Quail, Banded Lapwing, and Inland Dotterel.
 Overnight in Deniliquin.

-Day 7: Full day in the mallee of Hattah-Kulkyne National Park, which is the last real stronghold of the Endangered and diminutive Mallee Emu-wren.
-We will have our first go at many mallee endemics here, including Malleefowl, Striated Grasswren, Chestnut Quailthrush, Southern Scrub Robin, and Gilbert's Whistler.
+Day 7: Full day in the mallee of Hattah-Kulkyne National Park, which is the last real stronghold of Endangered and diminutive Mallee Emu-wren.
+We will have our first go at many mallee endemics here, including Malleefowl, Striated Grasswren, Chestnut Quail-thrush, Southern Scrub Robin, and Gilbert's Whistler.
 Crowd favourites like Splendid Fairywren, Crested Bellbird, and Apostlebird are all sure be cooperative too!
 This evening, some spotlighting should produce Australian Owlet-nightjar and maybe Spotted Nightjar.
-Overnight Ouyen.
+Overnight in Ouyen.

 Day 8: More time in Hattah if needed, before heading into South Australia via stops for Greater Bluebonnet, Mulga Parrot, Chestnut-crowned Babbler, White-browed Treecreeper, and Varied Sittella.
 If time allows, we will already make a first attempt for the threatened Red-lored Whistler this afternoon, and we have more chances for Malleefowl.
-Overnight Berri.
+Overnight in Berri.

 Day 9: Another shot at Red-lored Whistler, or general mallee birding at one of the nearby reserves in search of any missing targets.
 After stopping at a few places for Redthroat along the way, we drive to the top of the Spencer Gulf and check in at our hotel.
 Late afternoon will see us enjoying some spectacular Yellow-footed Rock Wallaby encounters, plus with luck the uncommon Elegant Parrot.
 Overnight in Port Augusta.

 Day 11: This morning will be all about Thick-billed Grasswren, a difficult and retiring species which typically takes some effort to see well.
-We may also come across several more widespread desert species like White-winged Fairywren, Orange Chat, Gibberbird, Cinnamon Quailthrush, and of course Zebra Finch.
+We may also come across several more widespread desert birds like White-winged Fairywren, Orange Chat, Gibberbird, Cinnamon Quailthrush, and of course Zebra Finch.
 Then it will be time to return south and search for Chirruping Wedgebill this evening.
 Overnight back in Port Augusta.

 Day 12: An early departure will see us arriving at Mount Ive for dawn, where we will be looking for Short-tailed Grasswren.
 It's a long drive after this as we continue west, skirting the dramatically scenic Great Australian Bight.
 Overnight on the Nullarbor Plain.

-Day 13: An exciting day looking for two of Australia's most far-flung species: the superb Nullarbor Quailthrush and delightful Naretha Bluebonnet.
+Day 13: An exciting day looking for two of Australia's most far-flung species: the superb Nullarbor Quail-thrush and delightful Naretha Bluebonnet.
 This barren habitat has a few other choice species like Slender-billed Thornbill and Rufous Fieldwren, while a slow evening drive will surely allow us to see Southern Hairy-nosed Wombat and Red Kangaroo.
 Overnight on the Nullarbor Plain.

 Day 15: The heath of Lincoln National Park is rich in special birds, maybe the most sought-after being White-bellied Whipbird.
 Today we will be kicking Emu out of the way as we wander around searching for Brush Bronzewing, Painted Buttonquail, Rock Parrot, Blue-breasted Fairywren, Purple-gaped Honeyeater, Western Yellow Robin, and Grey Currawong.
 Along some beautiful white sandy beaches and rocky coastline, we will encounter the stunning Pacific Gull, many Black-faced Cormorant, and have more chances for Hooded Plover.
 Overnight Port Lincoln.